core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 While processing a response, the source endpoint of the response is not exactly matched to the destination endpoint of the request, since for a multicast request these will never match.
 This is specified in Section 8.2 of {{RFC7252}}.
 In case a single client has sent multiple group requests and concurrent CoAP transactions are ongoing, the responses received by that client are matched to a request using the Token value.
 Due to UDP level multiplexing, the UDP destination port of the response MUST match to the client endpoint's UDP port value, i.e. to the UDP source port of the client's request.

-For multicast CoAP requests, there are additional constraints on the reuse of Token values at the client, compared to the unicast case.
-In the unicast case, receiving a response usually frees up its Token value, since no more responses to the same request will follow.
-Therefore, such value would become available for reuse.
-Note that {{I-D.ietf-core-echo-request-tag}} updates the Token processing of {{RFC7252}}, so that clients do not use Tokens in a way that risk associating responses with a wrong request.
-This holds especially when using a security protocol that does not provide bindings between requests and responses, e.g. DTLS {{RFC6347}}{{I-D.ietf-tls-dtls13}} and TLS {{RFC5246}}{{RFC8446}}.
-In such a case, a client should not reuse a (freed up) Token value within a secure connection, until this has been rekeyed.

-However, for multicast CoAP, the number of responses is not bound a priori.
-Therefore, the client cannot use the reception of a response as a trigger to "free up" a Token value for reuse.
-Moreover, reusing a Token value too early could lead to incorrect response/request matching on the client, and would be a protocol error.
+For multicast CoAP requests, there are additional constraints on the reuse of Token values at the client, compared to the unicast case defined in {{RFC7252}} and updated by {{I-D.ietf-core-echo-request-tag}}.
+Since for multicast CoAP the number of responses is not bound a priori, the client cannot use the reception of a response as a trigger to "free up" a Token value for reuse.
+Reusing a Token value too early could lead to incorrect response/request matching on the client, and would be a protocol error.
 Therefore, the time between reuse of Token values used in multicast requests MUST be greater than:

 ~~~~~~~~~~~
 MIN_TOKEN_REUSE_TIME = (NON_LIFETIME + MAX_LATENCY +